 An intuitive explanation for the observed reentrant rigidity transition is as follows: As the 3D cell aspect ratio deviates from a compatible cuboidal shape--either by becoming columnar or squamous--the total cell surface area increases.
 To maintain compatibility, this increase may be compensated by reducing the lateral surface area.
 Since for a given cell aspect ratio, cell height as well as apical and basal areas are fixed, the lateral surface area can only be reduced by shortening of the in-plane cell perimeter.
 However, when the average cell-shape index reaches $q^*$, this perimeter adjustment is no longer possible and tissue rigidifies.

-{\it Elastic moduli.---}Since our $k_V\to\infty$-model maps to the 2D APE model, which has been extensively studied previously, we need not prove that the linear shear modulus vanishes in the floppy regime~\cite{bi15,merkel2018geometrically,sahu20}.
-However, we find an interesting behavior related to in-plane {\it isotropic} deformations.
-The total non-renormalized energy per cell, $W/N_c$, evaluated at $P_k=q_6\sqrt{A}$, features two minima, corresponding to the reentrant-transition points $\xi_-(S_0,\gamma)$ and $\xi_+(S_0,\gamma)$~({Fig.~3a}).
-While at $\gamma=0$, the energy minima are equal, $\gamma>0$ favors columnar cells with $\xi=\xi_-$, consistently with adhesion promoting large cell-cell contact areas~({Fig.~3a, middle and right}).
-In contrast, for negative $\gamma$, tissues are preferentially squamous with $\xi=\xi_+$~({Fig.~3a, left}).
-Due to the two-minima energy profile, the $\gamma$-driven squamous-columnar transition is discontinuous and exhibits energy-degenerate floppy states at $\gamma=0$.
-While the $\gamma=0$-case may generally not be valid in epithelia due to differential apico-basolateral mechanics, it may be relevant for bulk tissues with layered structure, e.g., skin epithelium.
+{\it Mean-field theory.---}To examine the emergence of the rigidity transition as $S_0$ crosses the critical point, we study the energy of a regular hexagonal cell arrangement, $F=W\left (P=q_6\sqrt{A}\right )$, recast in terms of the ``order parameter" $\Xi=\xi-\xi^*$ and generalized ``temperature" $T=S_0-S_0^*$~(Supplemental Material, Sec.~III~\cite{supplMat}).
+We perform a 4-th order Taylor expansion of $F$ which for $\gamma=0$ reads

+Here, the quadratic coefficient scales linearly with $T$, as in the classical mean-field theory of the Ising model.
+The difference lies in the presence of the cubic term, whose presence at first glance suggests a discontinuous transition similar to the Landau-de Gennes theory of nematic-isotropic phase transition in liquid crystals.
+However, since $a_3$, like $a_2$, vanishes linearly with $T$, while the stabilizing quartic term approaches a positive constant~(Supplemental Material, Sec.~III~\cite{supplMat}), the resulting critical behavior coincides with that of the classical Ising mean-field theory with the $T^{1/2}$-critical scaling of the ``order parameter", $\left | \Xi\right |=3^{2/3}2^{-5/6}T^{1/2}$, describing the emergence of the reentrant transition points $\xi_-$ and $\xi_+$ as $T$ becomes positive~(Fig.~\ref{F3}b).

-The flat energy landscape for $\gamma=0$ in the region of aspect ratios between $\xi_-$ and $\xi_+$~({Fig.~\ref{F3}a, middle}) indicates that, in addition to the vanishing shear modulus, these floppy states are also characterized by a zero in-plane bulk modulus, associated with isotropic in-plane deformations.
+For aspect ratios between $\xi_-$ and $\xi_+$~(Fig.~\ref{F3}a, middle), where cells are compatible with the preferred shape, the energy landscape, described by $W_{\rm floppy}=W\left (P=p_0\sqrt{A}\right )$, is flat, indicating that, in addition to the vanishing shear modulus, floppy states are also characterized by a zero in-plane bulk modulus, associated with isotropic in-plane deformations.